stepanenko/stepanenko/Eric_Elliott.md

 ### Learning Tips:

 - If you want to learn something quickly, you can’t have your attention scattered everywhere except where you need it.
-Pick one language (start with JavaScript), one framework (start with React), one book, one course, one topic, etc. Whatever you pick, focus on that one thing until you have a sufficient mastery of it before you move on to something else.
+Pick one language (start with JavaScript), one framework (start with React), one book, one course, one topic, etc. Whatever you pick, focus on that one thing until you have sufficient mastery of it before you move on to something else.

 - Many of the most useful insights available to software developers come from books.
 There are lots of good YouTube videos and courses online, but books are the standard bearers of software development culture and knowledge.

 - If you read something interesting that you want to remember, review it the next day.
 Test yourself.
 Then test yourself again the day after.
 And the day after.
-Do that 4 days in a row, and your long-term memory increase dramatically.
+Do that 4 days in a row, and your long-term memory increases dramatically.

 - Some people learn best by reading, others by watching videos, but if you mix it up — watch a video, then do some reading, then practice with some interactive code sessions, you’ll repeat the concepts from multiple angles, and multiple examples.